-Groupon founder spent nothing on a sophisticated functionality before the idea validation, as he did the job by hand.
-This allowed him not to waste all budget and to test out his concept in the real-world market conditions.
+Groupon founder spent nothing on sophisticated functionality before the idea validation, as he did the job by hand.
+This allowed him not to waste all budget and to test out his concept in real-world market conditions.

 The Bottom Line